 - Theorie Green Tea Energizing Conditioner

-I will cover bamboo extract in greater detail in the next article.
+I cover bamboo extract in greater detail in Bamboo Extract for Hair.

 If you have any questions about consuming bamboo tea, drop them in the comments section.